yuan-ren/Advanced-Lane-Lines/README.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. An example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Use color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the fourth code cell of the IPython notebook).
 Here's an example of my output for this step.

 ![alt text][image3]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Perspective transform and an example of a transformed image.

 The code for my perspective transform in contained in the fifth code cell of the IPython notebook.
 The source and destination points I chose are listed below: